|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 GK: José Ángel Iribar (Spain)

-Iribor spent his entire career with Athletic Bibao.
+José Ángel Iribor spent his entire career with Athletic Bibao from 1962 to 1980.
 He played over 600 games in a 18 year career.
-He was Spain's starting keeper at the European Championship as Spain won their first ever major trophy.
+He played 49 times for Spain.
+He was Spain's starting keeper at the 1964 European Championship as Spain won their first ever major trophy.
+He was also Spain's starting keeper at the World Cup Finals in 1966.

 GK: Luis Arconada (Spain)

-He played his entire career with Real Sociedad, capturing back-to-back La lira titles from 1980 to 1982.
+Luis Arconada played his entire career with Real Sociedad, capturing back-to-back La liga titles from 1980 to 1982.
 He was capped 68 times, helping Spain to reach the Euro 1984 Final.
-His blunder in the Final caused Spain to lose in that Final.
+His blunder, however, in the Final caused Spain to lose in that Final against France.
+He also went to the 1978 and 1982 World Cups as well as Euro 1980.

 RB: José Orue (Spain)

-He was a long-time footballer for Atletic Bilboa during the 1950's.
+José Orue was a long-time footballer for Atletic Bilboa during the 1950's.
 At the time of writing, he is their fourth most appearance record for the club.
+He won one league and three Copa del Rey trophies in the 50's, including the double in the 1955–56 campaign.
 He earned 3 caps for Spain.

 CB: Jacinto Quincoces (Spain)